 Employee Retention

-Employee retention in the maritime industry can be a severe challenge, requiring companies to face various hurdles to keep their workforce engaged and committed.
+Employee retention in the industry can be a severe challenge, requiring companies to face various hurdles to keep their workforce engaged and committed.
 One such difficulty lies in recruiting and retaining young talent - harsh working conditions, such as long periods away from home and limited communication, prevent many potential candidates from applying.

 Hence, employees have all the skills necessary to thrive in their roles.

-Companies use two advantages to retain employees: promoting a balanced work-life environment and emphasizing long-term career prospects.
+Firms use two advantages to retain employees: promoting a balanced work-life environment and emphasizing long-term career prospects.

 Highlighting growth and personal development opportunities attracts and keeps young talent seeking fulfilling and rewarding careers while creating an inclusive work environment plays a critical role in employee retention in maritime industries.